Ferrite-FEM/Tensors.jl/README.md

 # ContMechTensors

-*Efficient computations with symmetric and unsymmetric tensors in Julia.*
+*Efficient computations with symmetric and non-symmetric tensors in Julia.*

 | **Documentation**                                                               | **Build Status**                                                                                |
 |:-------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------:|